tajambois/My-Portfolio/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly fault tolerant, in addition to restricting traffic to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- Load balancers increase the difficulty of a DDoS attack, .
+The andvantage of a jumpbox is the singular source of entry into enviroment,through a whitelisted IP.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system logs.
 - _TODO: What does Filebeat watch for?_